The R22 Refrigerant price is increasing fast. Read on to find out why and what’s a fair price.

 Suppliers—now charging up to 1,000% increase in freon to HVAC contractors, like Homesense—has meant pricing of freon to consumers at $125-, $150-, and sometimes over $200-per-pound of R22.
 With an average sized air conditioner containing around six pounds of R22, you can see how prices can quickly skyrocket.

-While we wish we could extend some sort of relief to you, all we really can do is just let you know how and why freon prices continue to rise in Indianapolis.
+While we wish we could extend some sort of relief to you, all we really can do is just let you know how and why the R22 Refrigerant price continues to rise in Indianapolis.